 The answer isn’t as simple as it may seem.

-“There are a lot of legal nuances,” says David Diestel, regional president at FirstService Residential, “so it’s a complicated issue.”
+“There are a lot of legal nuances,” says David Diestel, CEO at FirstService Residential, “so it’s a complicated issue.”
 For this reason, he urges boards to consult with their legal counsel before making any decision about bringing online voting (or “e-voting”) to their association.
-“You always need to talk to your attorney on this topic so you understand the implications and the pros and cons for your community,” he explains.
+“You always need to talk to your attorney on this topic, so you understand the implications and the pros and cons for your community,” he explains.
 “The decision needs to be made thoughtfully; it shouldn’t be taken lightly.”

 One of the primary benefits of e-voting is that it increases the likelihood that homeowners will vote.
 “It’s a way to enable more members to participate,” Connolly points out, “especially people who travel a lot.
 They like the ability to vote from wherever they are.”
 Diestel also sees this as one of the advantages of e-voting.
 “It could be very effective for things that require a super-majority of votes to pass,” he says.

 Another advantage is that electronic ballots can be tabulated more quickly and accurately than paper ballots.
 “The tallies are done automatically,” says Connolly, “therefore eliminating the potential for human error.”
 Electronic voting systems also have built-in safeguards to ensure voter confidentiality and prevent election tampering.
 “The chance for fraudulent ballots is probably lower with electronic voting,” Diestel admits.
 In states or provinces that allow homeowners to forego paper ballots altogether, e-voting can even lower an association’s costs by reducing its use of paper, postage, and other mailing supplies.